RTEMS/rtems-docs/c-user/glossary.rst

         A term used to describe memory which can be accessed at two different addresses.

+    dynamic extension sets
+        The dynamic extension sets are a list of :term:`user extensions`.
+The list is defined by the system services used by the application and directive calls such as :c:func:`rtems_extension_create`.
+See also
+        :term:`initial extension sets`.

     EARS
         This term is an acronym for Easy Approach to Requirements Syntax.